 route section means the sections of the railways network into which the network is divided for management and costing purposes;

-TPI Railway and Port Agreement has the meaning given to the term “the Agreement” in the Railway and Port (The Pilbara Infrastructure Pty Ltd) Agreement Act 2004 section 3.
+TPI Railway and Port Agreement has the meaning given to the term the Agreement in the Railway and Port (The Pilbara Infrastructure Pty Ltd) Agreement Act 2004 section 3.

 [Section 3 amended in Gazette 23 Jul 2004 p.
 2989; 23 Jun 2009 p.
-2409; amended by No. 77 of 2004 s.
+2409; amended by Act No. 77 of 2004 s.
 11.]

 4A.
 Parties have option to negotiate agreements outside this Code